-State of Politics LIVE is our morning webshow, where we deliver the latest of what’s going on in state politics.
+We livestream the show on this page.
 We typically broadcast 10:45 a.m.
 Wednesdays and Fridays – follow us on Twitter to see if we’re having a show that day.

 To view previous editions of State of Politics LIVE, click on the links below or search at twcnews.com.
 We do delete episodes older than three months from this page.